asjp1970/webflux/README.md

 The Wiremock Cloud instance should be configured in this way, since the endpoints are hard-coded:

-* `/mock/ok`, to reply with http status code 200 and with any jason payload in the body, or no body, if you prefer.
+* `/mock/ok`, to reply with http status code 200 and any jason payload in the body, or without body if you prefer.
 * `/mock/fail`, to replay with any faulty status code you want to test.
 Every time you want to test how the service behaves on different http status codes, the WIREMOCK stub for this endpoint has to be modified accordingly.